btkling/RepData_PeerAssessment1/PA1_template.md

 </tbody>
 </table>

+*Do
+these values differ from the estimates from the first part of the assignment?*

 We see that the median has been unchanged (since all values were imputed from medians) but that the mean has increased (since missing values were removed and therefore treated as zero).

+*What is the impact of imputing missing data on the estimates of the total daily number of steps?*

 The impact on imputation is that total steps will increase since NA's are removed in prior calculations and now are being included.